Stocks likely to drift as investors await Fed, earnings

 Uncertainty surrounding the timing of the Fed's rate move has been one of the key factors for the market, creating more volatility and putting greater emphasis on economic data that could sway the Fed's outlook.

-Up-and-down moves have left the S&P 500 .SPX virtually flat compared with the end of 2014.
+Up-and-down moves have left the S&P 500 virtually flat compared with the end of 2014.

 "It's like the market is trying figure out what that next driver will be to hang its hat on," said Joe Bell, senior equity analyst at Schaeffer's Investment Research in Cincinnati.